Getting Started with Evidence Tables

 4. Extract Data Consistently

 Develop a systematic approach to data extraction to ensure consistency across studies.
+For systematic literature reviews, consider using AI-powered tools like EvidenceTableBuilder to streamline this process: How Best to Use EvidenceTableBuilder for Systematic Literature Reviews

 5. Use Clear Formatting